Apollon77/meross-cloud/README.md

 ## Changelog

 ### __WORK IN PROGRESS__
+* (Apollon77) Add option to the library to try to communicate to the device locally using HTTP if the IP is known (or retrieved using getSystemAllData).
+If a call is not answered via HTTP within 3s the value is sent via MQTT.
+See above for more details
 * (Apollon77) Restructure library so that only one MQTT connection is used: Effect ist that the "connect()" and "disconnect()" methods are only activating or deactivating if messages are emitted/answered or not!
-* (Apollon77) Add option to the library to try to communicate to the device locally using HTTP if the IP is known (or retrieved using getSystemAllData).
-If a call is not answered via HTTP within 3s the value is sent via MQTT
+* (Apollon77) Add Logout method.
+Please use to tear down a session at the end (Meross is monitoring too many open sessions)

 ### 1.6.0 (2022-01-05)
 * (Apollon77) Add support for MTS200 Wifi Thermostat